 You can also read our research report for the latest guidance on how businesses and other organisations can provide support and inspiration for STEM in schools.

-Any school can visit the SGOSS website, create a profile, add their governor vacancies and list any specific requirements.
-SGOSS will then endeavour to match the school with suitable volunteers from its database - including some from BP.
-All SGOSS services are free to schools.
+Any school can visit their website, create a profile, add their governor vacancies and list any specific requirements.
+Governors for Schools will then endeavour to match the school with suitable volunteers from its database - including some from BP.
+All their services are free to schools.

-BP is a long-term supporter of SGOSS, helping to develop systems and processes for matching volunteers to governor opportunities in schools.
+BP has worked with Governors for Schools for many years, helping to develop systems and processes for matching volunteers to governor opportunities in schools.